 The model is formulated as a simultaneous system of equations with an equal number of variables.
 The system is solved for each year following a time-forward path.
-The model uses the GAMS software and is written as a mixed non-linear complementarity problem solved by using the PATH algorithm using the standard solver options.
+The model uses the GAMS software and is written as a mixed non-linear complementarity problem solved by using the PATH algorithm with the standard solver options.

-Base year: 2011, time steps: Five year time steps, horizon: 2050
+Temporal dimension Base year: 2011 Time steps: Five year time steps Horizon: 2050